Butter-gpw/Mobile-Water-Net/README.md

 We used the [LSUI](https://lintaopeng.github.io/_pages/UIE%20Project%20Page.html) dataset to train the Mobile-Water-Net.
-Please cite the paper:["U-shape Transformer for Underwater Image Enhancement"]([U-Shape Transformer for Underwater Image Enhancement | IEEE Journals &amp; Magazine | IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/10129222)) if you used the dataset.
+Please cite the paper:"U-shape Transformer for Underwater Image Enhancement"([U-Shape Transformer for Underwater Image Enhancement | IEEE Journals &amp; Magazine | IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/10129222)) if you use the dataset.